Dariasteam/JSON-cpp/docs/manual_doc.md

 #include "serializable.hpp"

 class A : public json::Serializable {
-protected:                              // because we want this to be accessible by B class int number;
+protected:                              // because we want parameters and macro functions to be accessible by B class int number;

   SERIAL_START